infoaiiaedu/ai-ia-backend/docs/DEPLOYMENT_ANALYSIS.md

 ## Executive Summary

 This document provides a comprehensive analysis of the current deployment process and Git workflow, identifying pain points, inefficiencies, and anti-patterns.
-It serves as the foundation for the modernization effort.
+It serves as the foundation for the modernization effort

 ## Current State Analysis